 Originally, the estimation of the NOC was treated as a classification problem by the NFI with their RFC19 model such that f(x)=y where x is an input profile consisting of the 19 features [18].
 The model f is a random forest classifier (titled RFC19), which produces an output y within five categories such that y∈N | 1≤y ≤5.
 They obtained a test accuracy of 82.5%.

 Since the outputs of the model are ordinal, the problem could benefit from being tackled with a regression model.
-After a short benchmarking study with a default random forest regressor (see Supplementary Figures 6 and 8), we concluded that a regression model has the potential to achieve more accurate predictions.
+After a short benchmarking study with a default random forest regressor (see Supplementary Figures 6 – 9 and Supplementary Tables 4 – 5), we concluded that a regression model has the potential to achieve more accurate predictions.
 The explanations also benefit from using regression, as the outputs are not independent boxes, but they lie on a relational scale.
 This scale is apparent to the user.
 The model f can then be defined to map the input profile x to an output y where y ∈R | 1≤y ≤5.

 Because determining the NOC with machine learning is still a novel approach, there is no consensus about which type of model is most fit.
-The Netherlands Forensics Institute (NFI) is looking to improve the model and used features in the future.
+The NFI is looking to improve the model and used features in the future.
+In this study, for the purpose of introducing XAI to a NOC machine learning model, we chose to continue with the regression model (RFR19), though the XAI method will be applicable independent of the type of machine learning model.

 Explanation goals

-The DNA-experts at the NFI require explanations for being able to use the machine

-learning model in their decision-making process.
-We had to clearly identify the users’ needs by engaging with them, so that the best product could be made [59].
+For optimal use of the machine learning model, it is of desire to present explanations for its outcomes supporting the DNA-experts in their decision-making process.
+In development of a useful product it is important to clearly identify the users’ needs by engaging with them,.
 A complex machine learning model such as a random forest is considered a black-box which means that it is not clear to the user how the input leads to a certain prediction.
 However, the DNA-experts at the NFI consult the output of this model as a support system in their analysis of the NOC.
-In cases where the expert comes to a different conclusion than the model, the reasons why this discrepancy exists, are unclear.
-This means that there is no way to tell if the model is correct, or if the expert is.
+In cases where the expert comes to a different conclusion than the model, the reasons why this discrepancy exists, can be unclear.
+This means that there may be doubt about whether the model is correct, or the expert is.
 The users could have missed some information that the model has based its decision on, or the model could have made a decision based on the wrong factors.
 For such use cases, explanations are most valuable.
 Explanations can also be informative in general, as a confirmation to the user’s own estimation of the NOC.
 In short, the explanations should communicate two pieces of information; a general sense of why the model predicted the current NOC, and with which specific changes a different NOC could have been predicted.
 The general information gives an impression of the model’s focus, while the more detailed counterfactual gives a sense of thresholding values and how close the decision is.

-It was interesting to note that this lines up nicely with the two questions that a good explanation of a single prediction should answer [20, 37, 38]:
+This lines up nicely with the two questions that a good explanation of a single prediction should answer [20, 37, 38]:

 What were the main reasons for the model to reach the current prediction?